Thomas Birch’s Perry’s Victory on Lake Erie (c. 1814) will be useful in the study of:

 2. Watch the video

-The video “‘We have met the enemy and they are ours’: Thomas Birch, Perry’s Victory on Lake Erie” is only five and a quarter minutes long.
+The video “‘We have met the enemy and they are ours’: Thomas Birch, Perry’s Victory on Lake Erie” is a little over five minutes long.
 Ideally, the video should provide an active rather than a passive classroom experience.
 Please feel free to stop the video to respond to student questions, to underscore or develop issues, to define vocabulary, or to look closely at parts of the painting that are being discussed.
 Key points, a self-diagnostic quiz, and high resolution photographs with details of Perry’s Victory on Lake Erie are provided to support the video.

 3. Read about the painting and its historical context